calavera/vagrant-sync/README.md

 ## Options

-* --from:    source file or directory, if this options is not provided the current directory is copied.
+* --from:    source file or directory, if this option is not provided the current directory is copied.
 * --to:      destination directory, mandatory.
-* --verbose  very verbose.
+* --verbose: very verbose.

 ## Copyright